Experience matters when it comes to surgery.

-At the Cancer Institute, you'll find that our surgeons have advanced disease-specific training in cancer surgery and are experts in their individualized fields.
-Because they practice at an academic medical center, they see and treat some of the most complex cancer cases around.
+At Penn State Hershey, you'll find that our surgeons have advanced disease-specific training and are experts in their individualized fields.
+Because they practice at an academic medical center, they diagnose and treat some of the most complex cases around.
 Their experience speaks volumes.

 Meet David Stewart, M.D.

 Curing people with colorectal cancer by advanced laparoscopic surgery is what David Stewart, M.D. finds most rewarding about his job.
 As a board-certified colorectal surgeon, Stewart has specialized training and expertise in treating colorectal disease exclusively.
 He is one of a handful of surgeons in the country to perform single site laparoscopy or SSL) for colorectal cancer.
 SSL allows Stewart and his team to achieve the same cancer cure rates without compromising quality of the care.
 While surgery is almost always a component of a multidisciplinary treatment plan for patients with colorectal cancer, Stewart presents all of the treatment options and risks - even if they are unpleasant or not recommended - so that patients can make informed decisions.

 Click here for more videos featuring colorectal cancer survivors and other members of our colon and rectal cancer team.

 Thoracic surgeon Michael Reed, M.D., entered medical school with an open mind.
 Very early on, he was attracted to surgery for a number of reasons, including the hands-on aspect, technical challenge, and atmosphere of the operating room; being able to cure cancer; and when treating patients for palliation, improving lives in a hands-on manner.
 Reed is inspired by not only his colleagues who he refers to as brilliant, talented, caring people, but also his patients.